 How ERP Benefits Logistics

 Enterprise resource planning software (ERP) integrates a variety of applications that together constitute the flow of information within the company.
-This happens to also make ERP a powerful logistics tool as it enables effective order fulfillment.
+This happens to also make ERP a powerful logistics tool as it enables effective order fulfilment.

 Three top areas where ERP benefits logistics are inventory control, staff management and product distribution.